N0E-P/NFT_detector_dapp/README.md

-<h1>Here is the link of the discord bot: </h1> https://github.com/N0E-P/NFT_detector
+<h1>Here is the discord bot repository link: </h1> https://github.com/N0E-P/NFT_detector

- <h1>Here is the link of the online dapp: </h1> https://zxhf5v44ppmy.usemoralis.com/

 <h1>How to start the dapp in a local server:</h1>

 1. Fork this repo

+2. Create a new moralis server

+3. Add your own serverUrl and App ID in ./src/index.tsx

-2. Write this line on the terminal:
+4. Write theses line on the terminal:

+   yarn

    yarn start

-3. Go on this link to see the dev version of the dapp: http://localhost:3000/
+5. Go on this link to see the dev version of the dapp: http://localhost:3000/

+**Thank you for using NFT detector!** :grin::thumbsup:

+`Created by N0E-P`